liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/02-developing-themes/07-automatically-deploying-theme-changes.markdown

 # Automatically Deploying Theme Changes [](id=automatically-deploying-theme-changes)

-You may have noticed that you have to manually deploy your theme each time you make a change.
+You may have noticed that you have to deploy your theme manually each time you make a change.
 This can become tedious during the development process.
 The `gulp watch` task lets you see the changes you make to your theme without requiring a full redeploy.

-Follow these steps to automatically deploy changes to your theme:
+Follow these steps to deploy changes to your theme automatically:

 1. Enable
     [Developer Mode](/develop/tutorials/-/knowledge_base/7-1/using-developer-mode-with-themes)